Phase transition: Critical exponents and universality classes

 Continuous phase transitions are easier to study than first-order transitions due to the absence of latent heat, and they have been discovered to have many interesting properties.
 The phenomena associated with continuous phase transitions are called critical phenomena, due to their association with critical points.

-It turns out that continuous phase transitions can be characterized by parameters known as critical exponents.
+Continuous phase transitions can be characterized by parameters known as critical exponents.
 The most important one is perhaps the exponent describing the divergence of the thermal correlation length by approaching the transition.
 For instance, let us examine the behavior of the heat capacity near such a transition.
 We vary the temperature T of the system while keeping all the other thermodynamic variables fixed and find that the transition occurs at some critical temperature Tc.
 When T is near Tc, the heat capacity C typically has a power law behavior:

 The heat capacity of amorphous materials has such a behaviour near the glass transition temperature where the universal critical exponent α = 0.59 A similar behavior, but with the exponent ν instead of α, applies for the correlation length.

-The exponent ν is positive.
-This is different with α.
-Its actual value depends on the type of phase transition we are considering.